 -ErrorAction Suspend

 PowerShell -ErrorAction Suspend option available in PowerShell workflows.
-If error raised in command, workflows will get suspended.
+If an error is raised in the command, workflows will get suspended.

-Cool Tip: Best way to use PowerShell Get-ChildItem cmdlet!
+Cool Tip: The best way to use the PowerShell Get-ChildItem cmdlet!

 PowerShell ErrorVariable Parameter

-When you run PowerShell command, in the event of error raised, error will added into PowerShell $Error automatic variable.
+When you run a PowerShell command, in the event of an error raised, an error will added to the PowerShell $Error automatic variable.

-Using PowerShell ErrorVariable parameter, you can specify your own variable name to store error message.
+Using the PowerShell ErrorVariable parameter, you can specify your own variable name to store the error message.

-PowerShell ErrorVariable will overwrite error message value to variable name.
-If you want to append error in variable name, use + in front of variable name.
-It will append error message.
+PowerShell ErrorVariable will overwrite the error message value to the variable name.
+If you want to append an error in a variable name, use + in front of the variable name.
+It will append an error message.

 Let’s consider an example to illustrate -ErrroVariable in PowerShell.
-We will use same example given above to stop process name as RabbitMQ.
-As command not able to find process, it will raise error.
+We will use the same example given above to stop the process named RabbitMQ.
+As the command is not able to find the process, it will raise an error.

-Using -ErrorVariable PowerShell, we will store error message in processError variable name as given below
+Using -ErrorVariable PowerShell, we will store an error message in processerror variable name as given below

 PS C:\>>> Stop-Process -Name RabbitMQ -ErrorVariable processError;